jh3nd3rs0n/argmatey/README.md

          */
         @NonparsedArgSink
         public void setFile(String f) {
+            /*
+             * The non-parsed argument is received as an argument from
+             * the above method parameter.
+             *
-            // method parameter type must be of type String
+             * Method parameter type must be of type String.
-            // ...
+             *
+             * IllegalArgumentExceptions for the invalid non-parsed
+             * argument can be thrown here.
+             */
         }

         /*